kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/assignment-1-individual-sdl.md

 - Your current learning strengths.
 - Your current learning weaknesses.
 - Three goals that you would like to focus on during the course.
 - One topic that you would like to learn more about at the end of the course using your improved learning skills.
-Include your reason for wanting to learn more about this topic.

 ## Submission